 Careers in Earth Science are much more varied than most people appreciate.
 In general, they can be grouped into three main categories – industry, government, and academic.
 The majority of industry jobs are found in the energy or mineral resources sectors, with environmental consulting following closely.
 Many earth scientists are employed in government labs such as Argonne, Lawrence Berkeley, Oak Ridge, or Los Almos or in academic institutions as faculty or science support staff.
 Because the scope of earth science research has expanded significantly in recent decades to include ocean science, atmospheric science, polar and high elevation science, and space science (in addition to the more traditional paths in geological science), there are myriad opportunities.
-Many undergraduates at Northwestern have pursued dual or multiple majors (EPS plus Physics, Chemistry or Biology, Environmental Science, Environmental Policy and Culture, various engineering disciplines, and others) and these approaches are well-suited to the interdisciplinary nature of Earth Science.
+Many undergraduates at Northwestern have pursued dual or multiple majors (EPS plus Physics, Chemistry or Biology, Environmental Science, Environmental Policy and Culture, various engineering disciplines, and others) and these approaches are well suited to the interdisciplinary nature of Earth Science.
 A subset of students trained in earth science as undergraduates also go on to careers in law, medicine, or politics.

-University Career Services - A NU Resource
+Northwestern Career Advancement - A NU Resource

 Job Listings – US Federal Agencies